hmohammed505/A-Maze-Thing/README.md

 # A-Maze-Thing

-A 8-bit Sprite game where the player must navigate through different levels of mazes to find the exit.
+An 8-bit Sprite game where the player must navigate through different levels of mazes to find the exit.
 Player must reach exit before the NPC ghost sprite catches the player.

 # Language